MicrosoftDocs/dynamics-365-customer-engagement/ce/project-service/configure-additional-parameters-settings.md

 5. Click the **Save** button in the bottom right corner of the screen.

 > [!NOTE]
-> The project parameter record must be maintained for Project Service to function correctly, this record should not be deleted.
+> The project parameter record must be maintained for Project Service to function correcly.
+This record should not be deleted.

 ### See Also
  [Set up resources](../project-service/set-up-resources.md)